Exabyte-io/documentation/docs/cli/actions/modules.md

 ## List Currently Loaded Modules

 The first command of interest is `module list`, which returns the list of **currently loaded modules**.
-No modules are pre-loaded by default at the moment of login, such that this command will return an empty list unless new modules are loaded as explained in a forthcoming section of this page.
+No modules are pre-loaded by default at the moment of login, so that this command will return an empty list unless new modules are loaded by the user, as explained in a forthcoming section of this page.

 Below is an example of the output of this command, showing the list of modules loaded by user "Steve".